-Although you can get to pretty much anywhere you will want to go in London by means of riding the Underground, you may want to enjoy a ride or two on the London buses, especially on the upper deck of one of London's 'trademark' double decker buses, if for nothing more than to enjoy the view and explore some of the sights as the bus winds its way across the city.
-Riding the buses is actually an enjoyable way to get an overview of some of London, as you won't actually see much of anything travelling on the Tube.
+Although you can get to pretty much anywhere you will want to go in London by means of riding the Underground, you may want to enjoy a ride or two, especially on the upper deck, of one of London's 'trademark' double decker buses, even if for nothing more than to enjoy the view and explore some of the sights as it winds through the city.
+Riding the buses is actually an enjoyable way to get an overview of some of London, as you won't see much of anything while riding the Tube.

-The buses actually get around central London quite well with the help of bus only lanes and the congestion tax reducing the number of cars entering the city.
+London buses get around central London efficiently with the help of bus only lanes and the congestion tax reducing the number of cars entering the city.
 Take a day or so during your vacation and explore some of the sights and sounds of London by bus.
 Try to get a double decker if you can so you can enjoy views that are unimpeded by the traffic.

 There are 100's of bus routes criss-crossing London for you to explore.
 Of course getting a bit lost can actually be fun if you aren't on a schedule and just want to explore.
 To help you get started we have suggested the following three bus routes.
 These routes will take you through a variety of historic neighbourhoods, passing a number of historic sites and attractions along the way.